|Nutritional Guidelines (per serving)|

 - 6 tablespoons extra virgin olive oil

-- Romaine lettuce or grape leaves to line serving bowl (optional)
+- Optional: romaine lettuce or grape leaves (to line serving bowl)

-- Line the serving bowl with grape leaves or romaine lettuce and add a mixed salad.
+Line the serving bowl with grape leaves or romaine lettuce and add the mixed salad.

 Sprinkle the olive oil, lemon juice, salt, and pepper on top.